Skip to content

 Just like with configurable properties, the getDisplayProperties() function returns an array of input options to present to the admin user to complete when adding the widget to their dashboard.

-This function takes a single argument: $name.
-If the widget type contains a display property which matches the given name, it will return the array of input data - otherwise returning null.
+This function takes two arguments: $propertyType and $propertyName.
+If the widget type contains a property set which matches the given $propertyType and that set contains a property which matches the given $propertyName, it will return the corresponding array of input data - otherwise returning null.

 Display Data